Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 34. ### Question34
-You are asked to refactor part of the codebase for Application X. When you are done, all Unit Tests pass with 50% code coverage.
+You are asked to refactor part of the codebase for Application X. When you are done, all Unit Tests pass with 50% Code Coverage.
 What can you infer from this?

 - [ ] At least 50% of Application X functions correctly.
 - [ ] At least 50% of Application X functions correctly.